TonPlaygramBot/TonPlaygramWebApp/README.md

 ### Multiplayer status

-The web version currently supports only single-player games versus computer opponents.
-Choosing a shared table in the lobby will not create a real multiplayer match yet.
-Each participant plays their own separate board even if they joined the same room.
-Networked play is planned for a future update.
+The Snake & Ladder game now includes experimental real-time multiplayer.
+Choose a table with more than one seat in the lobby to play on the same board with friends.
+When all seats are filled the game starts automatically and turns are synchronized via WebSockets.

 ### Entering the Snake & Ladder game